joshspicer/habitbridge-addons/README.md

 > **Warning:** This addon is a work in progress and subject to significant changes!
-I don't suggest adopting it in Home Assistant (Yet!).
 Keep an eye this repo and the associated [the blog post](https://joshspicer.com/habitbridge) for updates!

 # HabitBridge Add-on Repository